alexn11/complex-dynamics-progs/arnold-tongues.md

 - "doubling plus straight sine" : *f<sub>a,b</sub>(x) = 2x + a + (b/2) S(x)*, with *S(x) = 4x - 1* if *x &le; 1/2* else *S(x) = -4x + 3*.

 The list of programs inside the folders is as follows.
-1. `tongues-usingc.py` :
+1. `tongues.py` :
 It is the main program for this folder, it is used to draw parameter spaces of several families of circle maps.
-1. `graph-plot.py` :
-This program uses the `tonglib` module to draw a graph of some example of map from the "doubling plus straight sine" family, uses the Python module `mathsvg`.
 1. `bifurcation-diagram-generator.py` :
 This program creates many configuration files and runs the program on them to generate a sequence of bifurcation diagrams in the "doubling plus tent" family with different values of b (for the specific parameters: see source).
+1. `graph-plot.py` :
+This program uses the `tonglib` module to draw a graph of some example of map from the "doubling plus straight sine" family.
+This uses the Python module `mathsvg`.

 ## What it can do